Just about everyone needs financing to buy a car. If your credit is weak or limited, consider turning to a bad credit car dealership.

-However, if your goal is to make your payments more affordable, you should consider putting down a large down payment when you finance.
+If your goal is to make your payments more affordable, you should consider putting down a large down payment when you finance.
 This will not only lower your monthly payments, but it might also qualify you for a more favorable interest rate from your lender.

-Car dealerships that offer In-House financing to borrowers with bad credit or no credit are called bad credit car dealerships.
+Car dealerships that offer in-house financing to borrowers with bad credit or no credit are called bad credit car dealerships.
 Bad credit car lots often have many more financing options than other lenders, making them attractive for people shopping for bad credit auto financing.